NEW YORK FACULTY

 Courses: Method Acting

 Vincent D’Onofrio studied Method Acting at The American Stanislavsky Theater and The Actors Studio.
-Between his work in the industry, he holds StrasbergTALKS and masterclasses at The Lee Strasberg Theatre and Film Institute.
+Between his work in the industry, he holds StrasbergTALKS and masterclasses at The Lee Strasberg Theatre & Film Institute.
 The Vincent D’Onofrio Award is also given at the school each year to recognize a current Institute student who embodies the characteristics of this great and versatile performer.

 An acclaimed film and television actor, Vincent D’Onofrio is known best for his roles in Full Metal Jacket, Law & Order: Criminal Intent, and Men in Black.
 Among other honors, D’Onofrio is a Saturn Award winner, an Emmy nominee, and a 2018 Jay Award winner.
 In addition to his success as an actor, D’Onofrio also boasts credits as a producer and director.
 Most recently, he directed the 2019 feature film The Kid, starring Ethan Hawke and Chris Pratt.

-Suzanne DiDonna
+• Suzanne DiDonna

 Courses: Method Acting, Acting for Film & TV

-Robert Ellermann
+• Robert Ellermann

 Courses: Method Acting, Working with the Director, Stanislavsky to Strasberg, Strasberg and Scene Analysis

 As a teacher and director, Robert Ellermann was influenced by Lee Strasberg, Robert (Bobby) Lewis, Kim Stanley, Frank Corsaro, David Garfield, Maria Knebel and Nikolai Demidov.
 In addition, he studied directing with Jack O’Brien, Adrian Hall, Michael Kahn and Gerald Freedman.
 Robert also worked with teachers directly certified by Mikhail Chekhov in the 1930’s to teach Chekhov’s work: Deidre Hurst du Prey, Felicity Mason and Beatrice Straight.
 In addition, Robert had the honor of knowing the last surviving original member of the Moscow Art Theatre’s seminal First Studio – Vera Soloviova.
 Madame Soloviova was one of Stanislavsky’s earliest students (starting in 1908) and the peer, acting partner and friend of Richard Boleslavsky.
 Yevgeny Vakhtangov, Mikhail Chekhov and Maria Ouspenskaya.
 Robert was able to discuss the work of Stanislavsky, Vakhtangov, Sulerzhitsky and Mikhail Chekhov, particularly their use of the ‘system’, with Madame Soloviova.
 Over the last five decades, Robert has exhaustively researched the work of Lee Strasberg, covering Strasberg’s nearly 60 year career; as well as, the profound influence of Stanislavsky in the US and Russian-Soviet-Russian theatres, especially the work of the Group Theatre and the various studios of the Moscow Art Theatre.
 In the former Soviet Union, the leading Stanislavsky scholar, Inna Soloviova, humorously referred to him as “the American Stanislavsky fanatic”.
 In 1983, he was invited by Robert Lewis to serve as co-director of the Robert Lewis Theatre Workshop in Los Angeles.
 In 1988, Robert was invited by Stanislavsky’s great-great grandson to the first International Stanislavsky Conference in Paris and in 1990 Robert was invited to the Soviet Union by the Moscow Art Theatre to observe classes and rehearsals in the leading Russian theatres and schools.
 In 2021, Robert introduced Lee Strasberg’s Method to the Russian Academy of Theatrical Art (formly GITIS) in Moscow via Zoom classes.
 Robert has taught private classes in New York, Los Angeles, Tucson and Houston.
 He is currently working on a book about the relationship between the work of Lee Strasberg and that of Konstantin Stanislavsky.
 Over the years, Robert has directed the plays of Michael Weller, Clifford Odets, Tennessee Williams, David Rabe and Horton Foote, among others.
-At the Institute, Robert presented a production of Anton Chekhov’s “Three Sisters” after an intensive six month rehearsal process.
-Robert teaches Method Acting, Stanislavsky to Strasberg, The History of the Method Acting in Film and Strasberg and Scene Analysis.
+At the Institute, Robert presented a production of Anton Chekhov’s Three Sisters after an intensive six month rehearsal process.

-Jeffrey Ferguson
+• Jeffrey Ferguson

 Courses: Dance, Musical Theatre (Young Actors: Musical Theatre)

-Jeffrey Ferguson has taught dance at the Lee Strasberg Theatre & Film Institute since September 1989.
+Jeffrey Ferguson has taught dance at The Lee Strasberg Theatre & Film Institute since September 1989.
 He teaches Dance Technique, Intermediate & Advanced Jazz, Tap, Musical Theatre and Stretch.
 Jeffrey’s classes are very emotional, mental, physical and technical.
-It requires total involvement of the body and mind, a thinking-feeling mix, the marriage of the physical and the spiritual.
+They require total involvement of the body and mind, a thinking-feeling mix, the marriage of the physical and the spiritual.
 There is always a celebration of life that encompasses every movement, therefore movement always has purpose and intention, focus and direction.
-As a dancer, Jeffrey has performed with the Alvin Ailey American Dance Theater, ALvin Ailey Repertory Ensemble, Alvin Ailey American Dance Center Workshop Company, Pearl Primus and Dancers, a ludwig co, Contempo Jazz Tanz, and Joffrey Ballet Company with Agnes De Mille – with the latter, a PBS special called Conversations About The Dance.
-As an actor, singer and dancer, Jeffrey has appeared in many theatrical productions such as Show Boat at PaperMill Playhouse (was on PBS Great Performance) Pippin, My One and Only, Five Guys Named Moe, The Tempest, Mother Courage with Eileen Heckart at McCarter Theatre, Pippin at Bay Street Theatre, Kiss Me Kate, and ShowBoat on Broadway and in the Chicago production at the Auditorium Theatre.
+As a dancer, Jeffrey has performed with the Alvin Ailey American Dance Theater, Alvin Ailey Repertory Ensemble, Alvin Ailey American Dance Center Workshop Company, Pearl Primus and Dancers, a ludwig co, Contempo Jazz Tanz, and Joffrey Ballet Company with Agnes De Mille – with the latter, a PBS special called Conversations About The Dance.
+As an actor, singer and dancer, Jeffrey has appeared in many theatrical productions such as Show Boat at PaperMill Playhouse (was on PBS Great Performance), Pippin, My One and Only, Five Guys Named Moe, The Tempest, Mother Courage with Eileen Heckart at McCarter Theatre, Pippin at Bay Street Theatre, Kiss Me Kate, and ShowBoat on Broadway and in the Chicago production at the Auditorium Theatre.
 He has also performed in many business theatre shows, commercials as well as television appearances.
 Jeffrey has taught, performed, directed and choreographed throughout the U.S. and Japan, as well as France, the Bahamas, Bermuda, Canada, El Salvador, Guatemala and Trinidad.
-He does workshops, private coaching and choreography in and outside New York CIty.
+He does workshops, private coaching and choreography in and outside New York City.

-Robert Grusecki
+• Robert Grusecki

 Accompanist

-Robert is a pianist, conductor, and composer working in the New York musical theatre and teaching community.
+Robert Grusecki is a pianist, conductor, and composer working in the New York musical theatre and teaching community.
 As a musician, his Broadway credits include shows with such artists as Bernstein, Sondheim, Kander & Ebb, Yeston, Arthur Laurents, Baayork Lee, and Thommie Walsh.
 As a writer, he has produced many songs, musicals, revues, recordings, and songbooks with collaborator Anya Turner.
 Their Off-Broadway musicals “Greetings From Yorkville” and “After All, a musical much ado” were both named finalists for the Richard Rodgers Award.
 Recent choral events include the GenOUT teen chorus performing their song “Caitlyn” in concert with the Gay Men’s Chorus of Washington D.C.
 Their partnership is also the subject of the recent music documentary “Dream On, a songwriting life” by filmmaker Bill Hopkins.
 Recipients of a Bistro Award, several ASCAP awards, and a grant from Meet the Composer, Robert & Anya are currently recording a new CD entitled “Listen”.

-Jackob Hofmann
+• Jackob Hofmann

 Courses: Improvisation, Character Work

 Jackob Hofmann has been working professionally in theatre since the early 1990s.
 His NY directing credits include an array of Off-Broadway productions and staged readings for Abingdon Theatre including the NY premieres of John Morogiello’s Engaging Shaw (NY Times Critics’ Pick) and Blame it on Beckett.
 Additional NY directing credits include productions of: Unwrap Your Candy, Tower of Toys, Xavier Speaks, Tracking Gertrude Tredwell, and The Speed Date.
 Notable acting credits include Theatre Row productions of: Marat/Sade, Holy Ghosts, Dark of the Moon, Footprints on the Moon, and The Tempest.
 Also a playwright, Jackob’s drama, A Persistent Memory, was produced Off-Broadway at The Beckett Theatre, in 2016, by MBL Productions.
 He is a two time finalist in Samuel French’s OOB Short Play Festival.
 Honored to be a faculty member at The Lee Strasberg Theatre & Film Institute, Jackob also works as an adjunct theatre professor/director at Fairfield University.
-His Theatre Fairfield directing credits include: Avenue Q, Rhinoceros, Authenticity, The Thanksgiving Play, and Silent Sky.
+His Theatre Fairfield directing credits include: Avenue QRhinoceros, Authenticity, The Thanksgiving Play, and Silent Sky.
 Jackob graduated with his BFA from The New School and his MFA from the University of Hawaiʻi at Mānoa.
 AEA, SAG-AFTRA, SDC

-Bill Hopkins
+• Bill Hopkins

 Courses: Acting on Camera, American Cinema, World Cinema (Young Actors: Acting for Film & TV)